Tectonic Therapeutic

 Series A in 2020

-Inipharm Inc. is a biopharmaceutical company based in Bellevue, Washington, established in 2018.
-The company specializes in discovering and developing therapies for severe liver diseases, particularly nonalcoholic steatohepatitis (NASH).
-Inipharm focuses on small-molecule drugs that target HSD17B13, a gene linked to various liver conditions.
-By modulating this gene's activity, Inipharm aims to reduce liver damage, inflammation, and fibrosis, addressing significant unmet medical needs in the treatment of liver diseases.
+Inipharm Inc. is a biopharmaceutical company established in 2018 and headquartered in Bellevue, Washington.
+The company specializes in discovering and developing therapies for severe liver diseases.
+Its research focuses on small-molecule drugs that target HSD17B13, a gene implicated in various liver conditions, including nonalcoholic steatohepatitis (NASH).
+By modulating the activity of HSD17B13, Inipharm aims to provide innovative treatments that can significantly reduce liver damage, inflammation, and fibrosis in affected patients.

 Escient Pharmaceuticals